Tamgineer/Tamgineer/README.md

 - 👋 Hi, I’m @AethernetX
-- 💫 My main programming language is C#, but I can confidently work in C++ and JavaScript too.
+- 💫 My main programming language is C++, but I can confidently work in C# and JavaScript too.
 - 👀 I’m interested in graphics programming, game devving, game engine devving, Ai, computer generated art and more!
-- 🌱 I’m currently learning C++ and working on my indie game
+- 🌱 I’m currently learning C++ and working on my own game engine and game
 - 📫 You can reach me through my twitter @AethernetX

 <!---